kyleclo/kyleclo.github.io/_pages/about.md

 * [**Corpora and resources**](#corpora-and-resources) to support other researchers interested in this problem space
 * ✨[**Augmented reading**](#augmented-reading) of scientific papers to support definitions and note-taking

-I've also done some work in:
+and I've also done some work in:

 * [**Generation**](#generation)
 * [**Explainable AI**](#explainable-ai)